The 20 Best Pulmonary Alveolar Proteinosis Doctors Near Me in Maryland, US

 English

 Richard Schmitt, MD, specializes in pulmonology and is board-certified in pulmonary disease and internal medicine by the American Board of Internal Medicine.
 He practices at UPMC Western MD Specialty Services - Pulmonary Diseases/CCM.
 Dr. Schmitt completed his medical degree at Georgetown University School of Medicine, residency at Washington Hospital Center, and fellowship at George Washington University Medical Center.
 Dr. Schmitt is rated as an Advanced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-His top areas of expertise are Lung Metastases, Acute Interstitial Pneumonia, Lung Nodules, and Chronic Obstructive Pulmonary Disease (COPD).
+He is also highly rated in 16 other conditions, according to our data.
+His clinical expertise encompasses Lung Metastases, Lung Nodules, Chronic Obstructive Pulmonary Disease (COPD), and Pleurisy.
+Dr. Schmitt is board certified in American Board Of Internal Medicine and American Board Of Internal Medicine.

 Baltimore, MD